V8

 Because promises are asynchronous resources whose lifecycle is tracked

-via the promise hooks mechanism, the init()
+via the promise hooks mechanism, the init(), before(), after(), and

-callbacks must not be async functions as they create more
+settled() callbacks must not be async functions as they create more

 promises which would produce an infinite loop.